Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: SeaFlow cruise data description

-The flow cytometry data we analyze are from the Gradients 2 cruise collected by the Armbrust Lab \citep{Ribalet2019Nov} in the summer of 2017.
+The flow cytometry data we analyze are from the Gradients 2 cruise collected by the Armbrust Lab \parencite{Ribalet2019Nov} in the summer of 2017.
 This cruise traversed a large spatial region with heterogeneous environmental conditions, making it a good candidate to showcase the flexibility of our model to variation in the relationships between response data and covariates.
-Specifically, the cruise traveled between the North Pacific Subpolar and Subtropical gyres, collecting measurements of phytoplankton abundance and optical properties using the continuous-time flow cytometer known as SeaFlow \citep{seaflow}.
-Each particle $\boldsymbol{y}_i^{(t)}$ from a given hour-long interval $t$ has $d = 3$ measurements: (1) cell diameter, and (2) red fluorescence and (3) orange fluorescence, corresponding to the light intensities of emission spectra associated with chlorophyll and phycoerythrin pigments.
-Since all three dimensions' original measurements are highly skewed, they are transformed using the natural logarithm (then linearly rescaled to be roughly between 0 and 8).
-In total, there are $308$ 3-dimensional cytograms.
-However, we later created a twelve-hour lagged version of a covariate, which led us to remove the first 12 cytograms for a final count of 296.
+Specifically, the cruise traveled between the North Pacific Subpolar and Subtropical gyres, collecting measurements of phytoplankton abundance and optical properties using the continuous-time flow cytometer known as SeaFlow \parencite{seaflow}.
+We refer to each observation collected by SeaFlow as a \textit{particle}, since it is a collection of optical properties of a particle suspended in ocean water.
+We assume particles are aggregated to discrete time, so each time point $t$ contains multiple ($n_t$) particles collected over a wider time interval (in our case, an hour), for $t = 1, \ldots, T$.
+We denote the $i$th particle at time $t$ as $\boldsymbol{y}_i^{(t)} \in \mathbb{R}^d$, for $i = 1, \ldots, n_t$ and refer to the collection of all particles at time $t$ as a \textit{cytogram}, denoted by $\bs{y}^{(t)}$.
+SeaFlow measures $d = 3$ properties of each particle: (1) cell diameter, and (2) red fluorescence and (3) orange fluorescence, corresponding to the light intensities of emission spectra associated with chlorophyll and phycoerythrin pigments.
+Since all three dimensions' original measurements are highly skewed, they are transformed using the natural logarithm, resulting in roughly Gaussian cluster shapes.
+We then linearly rescale the data to be roughly between 0 and 8 in each dimension.
+Imposing a common scale is useful for visualization and for specifying direction-invariant constraints on cluster movement (see \eqref{eqn:maxdev}).

+In total, there are $308$ 3-dimensional cytograms, each consisting of all particles collected during one hour of the cruise.
+However, we later created a twelve-hour lagged version of a covariate, which led us to remove the first 12 cytograms for a final count of $T = 296$.
 Additionally, some observations were censored at SeaFlow's measurement limits; these points were simply removed prior to modeling.
 Lastly, an auxiliary measurement $\{c_i^{(t)}\}_{i,t}$, the inferred biomass of each particle, will be used.
 We use this cytogram and biomass data as a regression response.